Life events significantly influence the development, severity, and progression of depression.

 -

-- Chronic illness: Chronic conditions like cancer, diabetes, heart disease, and persistent pain can greatly impact daily life, self-perception, and quality of life.
+Chronic conditions like cancer, diabetes, heart disease, and persistent pain can greatly impact daily life, self-perception, and quality of life.
 These chronic illnesses can cause depression, but the other way around is also possible.

-Physical illnesses often create limitations, discomfort, and a sense of loss that can contribute to psychological issues. - Traumatic injuries: Injuries that lead to disability or disfigurement, such as spinal cord injuries or severe burns, can have a profound psychological impact, leading to feelings of worthlessness, isolation, or even a loss of identity.
+Injuries that lead to disability or disfigurement, such as spinal cord injuries or severe burns, can have a profound psychological impact, leading to feelings of worthlessness, isolation, or even a loss of identity.

-- Neurological conditions: Neurological conditions can have a strong direct physiological impact on the brain that can predispose individuals to depression.
-Think of instances such as Parkinson’s disease, Alzheimer’s disease, and stroke.
+Neurological conditions can have a strong direct physiological impact on the brain that can predispose individuals to depression.

 Mental disorders may arise from the brain’s biological changes and the lifestyle limitations imposed by the illness.